gabm/Satty/README.md

 annotation-size-factor = 2
 # Filename to use for saving action.
 Omit to disable saving to file.
 Might contain format specifiers: https://docs.rs/chrono/latest/chrono/format/strftime/index.html
 output-filename = "/tmp/test-%Y-%m-%d_%H:%M:%S.png"
+# Action to perform when the Enter key is pressed [possible values: save-to-clipboard, save-to-file]
+action-on-enter = "save-to-clipboard"
 # After copying the screenshot, save it to a file as well
 save-after-copy = false
 # Hide toolbars by default